guettli/bash-strict-mode/README.md

 - VSCode
 - Ubuntu LTS.

-Usualy don't use `ripgrep` and `fd` in Bash scripts, because these are not available on most systems.
+Usually don't use `ripgrep` and `fd` in Bash scripts, because these are not available on most systems.

 ## `set -x` can reveal credentials